 Home Detention / GPS ankle monitoring Program – This program is also for low-level offenders, but instead of reporting for community service, these offenders must be gainfully employed and must remain at their residence when not at their workplace.
 These offenders wear a GPS ankle bracelet and all their activities are tracked minute-to-minute.
 All costs are paid for by the offender.

-Work release - This program is also for low-level offenders, but these offenders spend their evenings (or weekends) incarcerated inside the Passaic County Jail and their days at their existing workplace.
-These offenders must also be gainfully employed, but do not need all their activities tracked minute-to-minute.
-All costs are paid for by the offender.
+Work Release - This program is also for low-level offenders, but these offenders spend their evenings or weekends incarcerated inside the Passaic County Jail and their days at their existing workplace.
+These offenders must also be gainfully employed.
+All costs associated with enrollment in this program are paid for by the offender.

 Community Release Center Stats: